CLE Policies and Registration Information

 Advanced registrations, with payment, must be made at least 48 hours prior to the program date.
 You may still register online or by telephone within 48 hours of the program, however, only late registration pricing will be available.
 Payment must be made in advance or at seminar check-in (except government registrations, see below).
 At-the-door registrations will be accepted if space and materials are available.
 Seminar dates, times and locations are subject to change.
 Please consult the website (www.myazbar.org/CLE) or call 602.340.7231 or 520.623.9944 to verify seminar site and time.

 Government registrations should be accompanied by a copy of the purchase order or warrant which begins the payment process.
 If registering by phone, the purchase order or warrant must be brought to the seminar.

 By registering for this program, attendees grant permission to the State Bar to use photographs, motion pictures, recordings, or any other record of general participation in this event or related activities, for their legitimate purpose, and without remuneration.

 Law Student – A law student is someone currently enrolled in a juris doctorate (J.D.) law program, or graduated in the past 6 months from law school and, is not admitted to practice law in any jurisdiction.
 Proof may be required.

 New Attorney – Any attorney who was admitted to the practice of law in Arizona within two years of the date of registration can register as a new attorney.

-Judge – Full time judges at courts of record who pay the judicial Bar dues rate.
+Judge – Full time judges at courts of record who pay the judicial Bar fees rate.
 This does not include pro tem judges, administrative law judges and Justices of the Peace.

-Legal/Court Staff – any individual employed at a law firm or court at the time of registration.
+Legal/Court Staff – Any paraprofessional or court employee at the time of registration.
 Proof of employment may be required.